How to paint a steel boat

 This two-component paint is standard available in 24 modern shades.
 It is also possible to order special mixes , i.e. RAL colours, in both gloss and satin.

 With the correct primer, this is the strongest topcoat, but also the more demanding paint for the processor.
 With this yachtpaint a protective mask should be worn during processing.

 Step 6: Planning

-Step 7: Expect a setback.
+Step 7: Take care of a potential setback.

 Step 8: Enjoy painting!

 Preparing and painting takes time and energy.
 Still, a painting job can make you feel relaxed.
-Especially when the job is done, the end result can make you feel good and proud.
+Especially when the job is done, the final result can make you feel good and proud.
 If you follow the above steps properly, you will definitely achieve a top result!